 Moses is talking to all the people, not just the men.
 And he is telling them to talk about God with your kids ALL THE TIME.
 It’s just something natural that you do while you’re going about your daily things–getting up, sitting at home, walking along the road (or sitting in a car), getting ready for bed.
 It’s not like you can only teach your kids about God when you gather around the table after dinner and Dad pulls out his Bible.
 When your child is upset because she wasn’t invited to a birthday party, you can hug her and say a prayer with her.
 When your son is fighting with his sister, you can take his hand and tell him “blessed are the peacemakers”.
 You can make it natural, a part of your everyday life.

-And if you DON’T do this, because you feel that it is your husband’s role, I believe that you will have a lot to answer to God for when you stand before Him.
+And if you DON’T do this, because you feel that it is your husband’s role as spiritual leader, I believe that you will have a lot to answer to God for when you stand before Him.
 These are your KIDS.
 It is not usurping his role by simply bringing God into your everyday life.
 In fact, that’s what the Christian life is supposed to be.

 What’s wrong with your husband giving them a great example of what faithfulness and loyalty are, and what it means to support a family, and you helping them to memorize Scripture and learn about different Bible stories?
 They see different things in each parent, and that’s why marriage works so well.
 We each have something different to offer.

 Sure, perhaps it would be lovely if we could all sit around and memorize verses together, but please, be careful of making this “spiritual leader” thing into an idol in your marriage.
 Love the man you’re with, not the one you’ve been told your whole life constitutes a “proper Christian husband”.